mino14719/hello-world/README.md

 # hello-world
-This is my first repository to learn how to use GtHub.
+This is my first repository to learn how to use GitHub.
 I will also post ideas and resources.